Staff

 Instructor

-Margaret Anne graduated Cum Laude from Valdosta State University in May 2021, earning her BFA in Dance.
-She also received honors as a graduate of the National Honor Society of Dance Arts.
-During the 2017-2018 season, Margaret Anne was a member of the 7x NDA National Championship-winning VSU Red Hots dance team.
-Throughout her time as an undergrad, she performed annually in VSU Theatre and Dance’s Fall dance concerts.
-She also danced in musical productions such as Cats and Guys and Dolls.
-Since graduation, she is pursuing her Masters of Science in Marriage and Family Therapy at VSU and serves as an intern at the FamilyWorks clinic.
+Margaret Anne graduated from Valdosta State University in 2021, earning her BFA in Dance.
+She received honors as a graduate of the National Honor Society of Dance Arts.
+During the 2017-2018 season, Margaret Anne was a member of the 9x NDA National Championship-winning VSU Red Hots dance team.
+Throughout her time as an undergraduate student, she performed annually in VSU Theatre and Dance’s Fall dance concerts as well as musical productions such as Cats and Guys and Dolls.
+As a scholarship recipient, she performed soloist roles in VSU & Valdosta School of Ballet’s productions of Sleeping Beauty.

 Lauren Griffin